According to Wikipedia, a “mantra” is a sacred sound or group of words believed to have spiritual powers when repeated over and over again.

 A change would do you good (Sheryl Crow)

-Yet humans are the most adaptable species on the planet.
+Humans are incredibly adaptable.
 Hunter gatherers live and thrive in the rainforest, in the arctic and in the desert.
-And, in our natural state, we experience great variety from day to day.
-We’d have had to cultivate a wide range of skills to catch food, building a shelter, make tools, find clean water, trade, negotiate, make friends and attract mates…without online dating.
+And, in our natural state, we’d have had to cultivate a wide range of skills to catch food, building a shelter, make tools, find clean water, trade, negotiate etc etc.

 In modern society, specialisation is the route to earning more.
 It can lead to people doing the same job for 10, 20, 30 or 40+ years.
 Problem is, its unnatural, boring and ultimately soul-destroying.